CIMA-Imaging-Platform/.github/profile/README.md

 ## Who We Are

 The **Image Platform** at CIMA provides technical services for acquiring, analyzing, and quantifying biomedical and preclinical images.
-Our core strength is **custom software development** — especially Fiji/ImageJ macros and plugins — designed to address highly specific research problems.
+Our core strength is **custom software development** designed to address highly specific research problems.

 > All tools are user-friendly, reproducible, and open-access.